 The beautiful scenery on the beach of La Tejita.

-- El Bollullo: Calm, secluded beach with black volcanic sand and surrounded by impressive cliffs, close to Puerto de la Cruz.
+- El Bollullo: Calm, secluded beach with black volcanic sand.
+It is surrounded by impressive cliffs and it's close to Puerto de la Cruz.

 - Playa El Socorro: Popular amongst surfers and swimmers, with black sand and waves that break away from the shore.
 It has a beach bar and other essential facilities.

-- San Marcos: Beach with black volcanic sand and protected from the weather.
-It’s family-friendly and it can get busy during the summer as well as the shops and restaurants nearby.
+- San Marcos: Beach with black volcanic sand, enjoying weather protection.
+It’s family-friendly and it can get busy during the summer.
+There are shops and restaurants nearby.

 - Las Teresitas: The beach of the capital of Santa Cruz is long with golden sand and palm trees.
-Calm and clear waters, with many amenities for a relaxing day at the beach.
+The waters are calm and clear and there are many amenities for a relaxing day at the beach.

-- Antequera Beach: Remote and secluded beach, accessible by boat or a long and slightly difficult hike.
-Beautiful scenery, the beach has thin grey sand and it’s nudist-friendly.
+- Antequera Beach: Remote and secluded beach, accessible by boat or a long and slightly difficult hike thar leads to a beautiful scenery.
+The beach has thin grey sand and it’s nudist-friendly.

 Tip: Tenerife is an amazing place to swim, play with the waves, and do water sports.
-However, we would suggest that you are particularly careful (especially in unorganized, unattended beaches) as the waves and tides can be strong.
+Remember to be particularly careful (especially in remote beaches) as the waves and tides can be strong.

 The long sandy beach of Las Teresitas close to the capital of Santa Cruz de Tenerife.